 Crisis Plan Procedure

-POLICY FOR CONCESSION TRANSACTIONS: All concession supplies are purchased from Athletic funds.
-When an organization other than athletics operates the concession stand, the concession money is split between that organization and Athletics.
-The percentage is 65% of the balance to athletics and 35% of balance to the organization running the stand.
-65% goes to Athletic fund for the purpose of paying operational and other expenses of the concession stand, supplies and equipment.
+POLICY FOR CONCESSION TRANSACTIONS: All concession supplies are purchased from Concessions funds.
+When an organization other than concessions operates the concession stand, the total concession proceeds is split between the Concession Equipment first, the Organization and Concessions.
+The percentage is 5% of the total balance to concession equipment, 35% of the balance to the organization running the stand, and 65% of the balance to concessions.
+65% of the balance to athletics and 35% of balance to the organization running the stand.
+65% goes to the Concession fund for the purpose of paying operational, other expenses and supplies of the concession stand.

-NEWS RELEASES: All publicity releases to the newspaper, radio, etc., shall be cleared through the office.
+NEWS RELEASES: All publicity releases to the newspaper, radio, social media, etc., shall be cleared through the office.

 COMMUNITY SOLICITATIONS: There will be no community solicitations without authorization.
 All money raising projects must have prior approval.

-ATTENDANCE AT ACTIVITIES: All teachers should make a point of being present at those activities which are put on by the various organizations for the benefit of the students and community (i.e. plays, athletic events, banquets, musical programs, etc.)

 ASSEMBLIES: Teachers are assigned supervisory positions for auditorium and gymnasium assemblies.
 A student who is boisterous, disrespectful, etc., will be removed from future assemblies.
 Student attendance at assemblies is optional.
 Teachers should attend and sit with their students.
 We will assign a study hall for those students who choose not to attend.

 PEP RALLIES: Pep rallies will be held periodically, if desired.
 ALL TEACHERS SHOULD BE PRESENT!
 The Spirit Squad will be given 15 minutes to carry out their cheers.
 Ten additional minutes will be given to those students involved in the pep assembly (pep band, skit members, etc.).
 Pep rallies should be cleared with the office one week before the time they are to be scheduled.

-FACULTY MEETING: Faculty meetings will be held in the morning at 7:45 a.m. following a Monday night Board of Education meeting.
+FACULTY MEETING: Most Faculty meetings will be held in the morning at 7:45 a.m. following a Monday night Board of Education meeting.
 Special meetings may be called, if necessary.

 INVENTORIES: At the beginning of each school year, each teacher will be given a computer print-out sheet from the district office of the items in his/her area.
 During the year, this print-out will need to be updated indicating any disposals, transfers or additions to your area.
 You are responsible for turning in the up-dated print-out at the time of teacher check-out in the Spring.